owagner/logic4mqtt/README.md

 Changelog
 ---------
 * 0.10 - 2015/03/07 - owagner
+  - API: added Events.requestValue() for MQTT /get/ requests
   - API: topic patterns are now actually RegExes
   - API: topics passed into callbacks now have a "/status/" function prefix replaced by "//", so the topics can immediately be used for setValue() calls
+  - CmdLine: added "EVENTS" command to diagnose active event handlers
+  - CmdLine: added "PARSETIME" command to test natural language time specifications
+  - CmdLine: "TIMERS" which are queuedValue()s now have a more readable callback output

 * 0.9 - 2015/03/04 - owagner
   - added a Event.add() call which adds a event handler callback with extended parameters